Where can I submit my paper for plagiarism review?

-To get feedback on plagiarism in your paper, you can use a tool called Grammarly.
+You can use a tool called Grammarly to get feedback on plagiarism in your paper.
 Grammarly is a software that is free to Rasmussen students and staff.
 Not only will Grammarly check for plagiarism, it will also check for grammar, mechanics, spelling, and word usage.

 Note - Grammarly's plagiarism review only checks against some internet sources and not books or articles.
-Grammarly does not scan content that is behind pay walls or require a log-in (like library article databases).
+Grammarly does not scan content behind paywalls or requires a log-in (like library article databases).

-- Once you are logged in, click on "Go to Editor" in the upper right hand corner of the web page.
+- Once logged in, click "Go to Editor" in the upper right-hand corner of the web page.

 - Click on the New option with the piece of paper icon.

 - Copy your paper and paste the contents into the Grammarly window

 - A pop-up may appear asking you to set goals for the Grammarly review.
 You can close out of this since you are only using Grammarly to check for plagiarism.